mitsuse/progress-go/README.md

 	p.Add(1)
 }

-// Force to update and quit the progress bar. p.Close()
+// Force to refresh the progress bar and quit. p.Close()
 ```

 ## TODO